the-gigi/modern-go-programming/manuscript/chapter 2 - get up and running.md

 One of the things that baffled me when I started to learn Go was how to organize my code.
 One file programs are easy.
 But, once you start working with multiple packages and throw in some third party dependencies things become much more complicated.

 ## Troubleshooting and Debugging

 OK.
 This is not a comprehensive troubleshooting guide.
 Whole books have been written on the subject.
-We will
+I'll just cover briefly the main approaches and mention some great tools.

 ### Low Tech